huridocs/uwazi-documentation/admin-docs/how-to-configure-your-account.md

-# How to configure Your account
+# How to configure your account

 ## Change your account information